 For non-time series projects (see time series considerations here):

-- Ingestion of XLSX files often does not work as well as using the corresponding CSV format.
+Ingestion of XLSX files often does not work as well as using the corresponding CSV format.
 The XLSX format requires loading the entire file into RAM before processing can begin, which can cause RAM availability errors.
 Even when successful, performance is poorer than CSV (which can begin processing before the entire file is loaded).
 As a result, XLSX file size limits are suggested.
 For larger file sizes than those listed below, convert your Excel file to CSV for importing.
+See the dataset requirements for more information.

 HTTP response HTTP 413: Entity Too Large.

-- Exportable Java scoring code and DataRobot Prime use extra RAM during model building and therefore, dataset size should be less than 8GB.
+- Exportable Java scoring code uses extra RAM during model building and therefore, dataset size should be less than 8GB.

 10GB Cloud ingest¶